MontiCore/cd4analysis/README.md

 symbols that are stored in the symbol file `Address`.
 Note that you may have to change the name here, depending on how you named the symbol file from above.
-The concrete file ending `.cdsym` is not important in this case.
-However, the file ending of the symbol file must end with `sym`, i.e., the name of the symbol file must be compatible to the pattern `*.*sym`.
+The file ending of the symbol file must be `.sym`.
-If you strictly followed the instructions of this tutorial, then you are fine.

 If we now execute the command again, the CLI tool will print the following
 output: